 All balances, positive or negative, will transfer to the next school year.
 A prepaid account becomes inactive when a student withdrawals from the corporation, graduates, or after nine (9) weeks with no transaction activity.
 In order to receive remaining prepaid meal account funds, requests must be made within sixty (60) days of becoming inactive.
-If unclaimed, these funds will then become property of Greenfield-Central Community School Corporation Department of Food Services and placed in the Feed the https://forms.gle/A9pMGvEoN9yfjrPs6 or contact a staff member of the Department of Food Services.
+If unclaimed, these funds will then become property of Greenfield-Central Community School Corporation Department of Food Services and placed in the Feed the Future account.

-Future account.
 However, provided that a parent requests and can document entitlement to the positive balance in the prepaid account, the parent is entitled to a refund of that amount.